liandrea4/liandrea4.github.io/crochet/hot_pads.md

 - Made for: me and Joe :)

 ## Notes
-These work very well!
+These work pretty well!
 The ones with holes in them allow some heat through more easily so condensation will build up between the pot/pan and the table.
 Those two are best when combined with another.
 I am thinking about making double thick ones in the future.